Quick Intro

 Timing it just right

-Because the daytime temperature averages between 60° and 79° degrees fahrenheit, the sod will be able to take root and grow quickly.
+Because the daytime temperature averages between 33° and 54° degrees fahrenheit, it will be difficult for the grass to take root and grow.
+Consider waiting until the weather warms up a bit.

 to lay sod in Tulsa, OK